Code-Institute-Submissions/Chessapp/README.md

     - Move History and replay to previous moves
     - Cross Compatibility - currently uses drag to move chess pieces : compatabile only on Desktop!
     - Pop-ups when in check or mated or stalemate
+    - Promotion to selection of pieces (currently queen only)

 ## Technologies :